kennygrant/web-programming-in-go/README.md

 This is not an introductory guide to the Go language, so some prior knowledge of Go is required.
 You should first try the [Tour](https://tour.golang.org/welcome/1) at golang.org and read the [Documentation](https://golang.org/doc/) before starting.
 You should also have a working install of Go, and be familiar with concepts like the GOPATH before starting.

 There are often arbitrary choices to be made \(for example about project layout, or which library to use\), and this book is not intended to be a prescriptive guide to the only way to produce Go applications.
 Suggestions for alternative approaches are welcome and _may_ be included in future editions.

-The exercises in this book have been tested on Mac OS X and Linux.
+The exercises in this book have been tested on Mac OS X and Linux and some advice may be OS specific, but the vast majority of code should run on Windows as well as linux.
+If you spot an error or have a suggestion for improvements, please let me know.

 ### Code examples